LinaZhaoGit/jhipsterdemoGit/README.md

     ./mvnw -Pprod clean package

+This will concatenate and minify the client CSS and JavaScript files.
+It will also modify `index.html` so it references these new files.
 To ensure everything worked, run:

     java -jar target/*.war

+Then navigate to [http://localhost:8080](http://localhost:8080) in your browser.

 Refer to [Using JHipster in production][] for more details.